BlockchainCommons/spotbit/README.md

 # Blockchain Commons Spotbit

 **Spotbit** is a portable Flask API for Bitcoin price data and candles.
 Spotbit can aggregate data from over 100 exchanges and serve them from a single url or onion hidden service.
+The user can curate the list of exchanges and fiat currencies that the API will store data for, and decide how much data history to keep in storage.
+Users may choose to run their own local service, or simply connect to another user's already running service.

 ## Additional Information